Stress-linked pairs of vertices and the generic stress matroid: Stress-linked vertex pairs

-We close this subsection by considering the converse question: supposing that for some vertices $u,v\in V(G_1)$ the pair $\{u,v\}$ is \strongly{d} in $G_1 \cup G_2$, when can we deduce that it is also \strongly{d} in $G_1$? \cref{lemma:completeseparator} shows that this is the case when $G_1 \cap G_2$ is a complete graph.
-Now we consider the case when $V_1 \cap V_2$ has size two, and show that if the vertex pair in the intersection is not $\mathcal{R}_d$-linked in at least one of $G_1$ and $G_2$, then $\{u,v\}$ is also \strongly{d} in $G_1$.
+We may also ask the converse question: supposing that for some vertices $u,v\in V(G_1)$ the pair $\{u,v\}$ is \strongly{d} in $G_1 \cup G_2$, when can we deduce that it is also \strongly{d} in $G_1$? \cref{lemma:completeseparator} shows that this is the case when $G_1 \cap G_2$ is a complete graph.
+Below we consider the case when $V_1 \cap V_2$ has size two, and show that if the vertex pair in the intersection is not $\mathcal{R}_d$-linked in at least one of $G_1$ and $G_2$, then $\{u,v\}$ is also \strongly{d} in $G_1$.

 It is interesting to consider the analogous question for globally linked pairs.
-If $V_1 \cap V_2 = \{x,y\}$ and $\{x,y\}$ is not $\mathcal{R}_d$-linked in $G_2$, then it is not difficult to see that $\{u,v\}$ is globally linked in $G_1$ in $\CC^d$ if and only if it is globally linked in $G_1 \cup G_2$ in $\CC^d$.
-If we replace $\CC^d$ by $\RR^d$ then it is unclear whether the statement remains true; we posed a special case as a conjecture in \cite[Conjecture 5.7]{garamvolgyi.jordan_2023a}.
+If $V_1 \cap V_2 = \{x,y\}$ and $\{x,y\}$ is not $\mathcal{R}_d$-linked in $G_2$, then it can be shown that $\{u,v\}$ is globally linked in $G_1$ in $\CC^d$ if and only if it is globally linked in $G_1 \cup G_2$ in $\CC^d$.
+If we replace $\CC^d$ by $\RR^d$, then it is unclear whether the statement remains true; a special case of this question was posed as a conjecture in~\cite[Conjecture 5.7]{garamvolgyi.jordan_2023a}.
 The case when $\{x,y\}$ is not $\mathcal{R}_d$-linked in $G_1$ seems unclear even in the complex case.